 Both the gallery tour and Studio Artist Program provide an excellent opportunity for Primary, Secondary or Tertiary Students.
 For Secondary and VCE Studio Arts, Media Arts and Visual Communication Design, we particularly focus on the following areas of study:

-In 2018, the City of Darebin and The Department of Education and Training through its Strategic Partnerships Program (SPP), have provided funding to fully subsidise the cost of these programs to schools within City of Darebin and targeted Low-SES Schools.
-For schools that fall outside these classifications the cost is $55 (incl.
+In 2018, the City of Darebin and The Department of Education and Training through its Strategic Partnerships Program (SPP), have provided funding to fully subsidise the cost of these programs to targeted Low-SES Schools.
+For schools that fall outside this classifications the cost is $55 (incl.
 GST).

-Bookings: To book a tour, please email Siobhan Sloper, Gallery Coordinator, or call the gallery between 10.00am–5.00pm Monday – Friday.
+Bookings: To book a tour, please email Siobhan Sloper, Gallery Coordinator on [email protected] or call the gallery between 10.00am–5.00pm Monday – Friday.

 These resources were created around our major exhibitons program to provide teachers with a range of strategies and tasks they can use in their classroom.
 Click the links below to download each resource.